Can Bankruptcy Take Your Social Security?

 Federal law protects Social Security funds in bankruptcy.

-Social Security benefits are exempt and therefore protected in bankruptcy, so you can keep your Social Security benefits if you file for bankruptcy, regardless of where you live.
-However, it's a good idea to maintain your benefits in a separate account because once commingled with other funds, it can be difficult to prove that the money came from Social Security benefits rather than another source.
+Social Security benefits are "exempt" or protected in bankruptcy, so you can keep your Social Security benefits if you file for bankruptcy, regardless of where you live.
+However, once commingled with other funds, it can be challenging to prove that the money came from Social Security benefits rather than another source.

-You must list all of the property you own in your bankruptcy petition.
-It doesn't matter whether the money is sitting in an account or stashed under your mattress, once you receive your Social Security funds, its status changes from income to property, and you must list it on your bankruptcy petition.
+When filing for bankruptcy, you must list everything you own in your bankruptcy petition without exception.
+It doesn't matter whether money is sitting in an account or stashed under your mattress.
+You must disclose it.

 • hobby and sporting equipment